-Lanphier also insisted that he had blasted the Betty from the side-on, while Barber said he had approached from the rear.
+Lanphier also insisted he had blasted the Betty from the side-on, while Barber said he had approached from the rear.
 What did the aircraft’s wreck reveal about the angle of attack?
-A detailed forensic examination was undertaken, noting that Yamamoto’s Betty had taken severe damage just before hitting the jungle canopy and that this particular destruction was caused by rear-entry strikes.
+A forensic examination was undertaken, noting that Yamamoto’s Betty had taken severe damage just before hitting the jungle canopy and that this particular destruction was caused by rear-entry strikes.
 Importantly, the autopsy made by the Japanese on Yamamoto’s corpse concluded that the fatal cannon fire had entered his body from behind.
 The remains of the wreck also revealed that both of the bomber’s wings were still attached before crashing into the jungle canopy.
 The right wing remained with the Betty, while the left wing was torn off after hitting the trees.
-Thus, Lanphier’s assertion that Betty’s wing detached casts additional doubt on his version of events.
+Thus Lanphier’s assertion the Betty’s wing detached in combat casts additional doubt on his version of events.

 Whoever one believes – and with the benefit hindsight it appears Barber’s claim was probably the truth* – it should still be noted that both men displayed courage beyond the normal call of duty.
 They had flown into a hornet’s nest and returned with the mission completed successfully.
-It is also worth remembering Lanphier’s daring in tackling the three Zeros and buying Barber the necessary time.
+And it is also worth remembering Lanphier’s daring in tackling the three Zeros, buying Barber the necessary time.
 Still, the authorities were keen to downplay the achievement of the Kill Section and the mission itself; not even the slightest hint that the Japanese codes had been cracked could be publicised and so, without witness accounts or detailed press releases to rely on, the banner-headline story was soon dropped.
-None of the men involved received the Medal of Honor, America’s highest award for bravery, due to an erroneous report that they had let slip mission details to a journalist while on leave in New Zealand.
+None of the men involved received the Medal of Honor, America’s highest award for bravery, due to an erroneous report they had let slip mission details to a journalist while on leave in New Zealand.
 They received the Navy Cross instead.

 *See endnote 3.